mateussouzaweb/kvm-qemu-virtualization-guide/Docs/8 - MacOS Virtualization.md

 **Audio:**

-- If you will passthrough onboard audio, make sure you put it in bus ``0x00`` and slot ``0x0y`` (y is numeric).
-- This is necessary to make AppleALC recognize its audio device.
+- If you will passthrough onboard audio, make sure you put it in bus ``0x00`` and slot ``0x0y`` (y is numeric) as this is necessary to make AppleALC recognize its audio device.

 **USB:**